-Achieving a Positive, Measurable, Meaningful Change in Behavior
+Achieving a Positive, Measurable, and Meaningful Change in Behavior

 The Goal of Training and Professional Development